FastAPI framework extension¶

 get blocked and stop the services if the integration is not provided.

-project file, include the appropriate requires block and
+project file, include the appropriate requires

 integrate with juju integrate <fastapi charm> postgresql